SheffieldKevin/compareimages/README.md

 ### Produced

-A command line tool "compareimages".
+A command line tool "compareimages" to compare images.

 ### Requirements